Hong Kong Basic Law Drafting Committee: Political system

 In 1988, Louis Cha, an influential author and publisher of Ming Pao, and also the co-convenor of the BLDC panel on constitutional structure proposed his so-called mainstream model which was against the early introduction of direct elections for both Legislative Council and Chief Executive.
 Cha claimed that it had incorporated all the major common features of the various competing alternatives as advocated by the liberal democratic Group of 190, the conservative Group of 89, and pro-Beijing organs.
 However, the model had never been listed as one of the alternatives in the BLCC's five-volume consultation report and collection of public opinions on the first draft issued in October–November 1988.
 Even most of the BLDC Hong Kong members were surprised when Cha hurriedly produced his mainstream model just one day before the BLDC panel meeting.
 The Hong Kong public was enraged by this highly unusual twist and improper, preemptive procedural strike by Cha.
 Some regarded Cha's maneuver as a conspiracy and front of the anti-direct election coalition of Beijing, business conservatives and leftist organs.

 In December 1988, the Drafting Committee adopted the mainstream model in the draft dealt a near fatal blow to the democratic aspirations of the liberal activists.
 The pro-democracy groups in Hong Kong held a month-long hunger strike protesting the passage of the mainstream model.
 The Hong Kong Journalists Association demanded Cha resign from the BLDC in order to avoid a conflict of interest.
 Local undergraduates publicly burned Cha's Ming Pao outside its editorial premises.

 The competing models for political structure in the Basic Law are listed as follows:

-The debate was intensified by the Tiananmen Square protests of 1989, which reinforced the liberals' view of the imperative of democracy, while it gave additional ground to conservatives to oppose it, as provocative to the new sovereign.
+The debate was intensified by the 1989 Tiananmen Square protests and massacre, which reinforced the liberals' view of the imperative of democracy, while it gave additional ground to conservatives to oppose it, as provocative to the new sovereign.
 Little attention was paid to the views conveyed through the BLCC when the BLDC met to finalise its proposals, but focused on small number of largely conservative suggestions.